 The concept of financially rewarding energy consumers for cutting back on consumption was first developed by US physicist Amory Lovins in 1989.
 While reading a report, he spotted a typo – someone wrote negawatt instead of megawatt.

-He coined the term to describe energy saved through cutting back or efficiency, pushing the idea that these were the best way to meet increasing demand for power.
+He coined the term to describe energy saved through cutting back or efficiency, pushing the idea that these were the best way to meet the increasing demand for power.
 It’s a clever turn of phrase- negawatt can be described as negative megawatt consumption.

 There are different types of demand response: wholesale; emergency (for example, participating in the RERT); network (for example, using demand response to offset the need for network build); and ancillary services (for example, load offering in to manage frequency).
 While the equipment that provides these different types of demand response is often the same, the services provided are distinct.